-One of collection’s highlights is the colourful mosaic from a villa in the Military Town depicting Hercules and Deianira.
-The central piece featuring the mythological scene consists of nearly 60,000 tiny mosaic tiles (tesserae), with 9-10 pieces per 1 cm2.
+One of the collection’s highlights is the colourful mosaic from a villa in the Military Town depicting Hercules and Deianira.
+The central piece featuring the mythological scene consists of nearly 60,000 tiny cubes (tesserae), with 9-10 pieces per 1 cm2.

 Another key Aquincum mosaic comes from the Civil Town.
 The highly fragmented mosaic presumably depicts the tying of Dirce to a bull, like the Farnese Bull sculpture exhibited at the Naples National Archaeological Museum.